herilynn/Intro/README.md

 Chemistry teacher turned software engineer.
 Not the most obvious transition but surprisingly shares similarities.
 Chemistry; form hypothesis for experiments -> test experiment 🧪 -> note results for future use/avoid/improve upon.
 Sounds like coding logic where you have to figure out how to go about a problem, then testing it; if it doesn't work; back to the drawing board or if it works; see how it can be improved upon time/space-wise.

-What drew me to pursue becoming a SWE was the fact that I liked solving problems and the fact that software engineering was constantly changing was basically an endless source of problems for free~
+What drew me to pursue/switch to becoming an SWE (besides the hazards of being a chemistry teacher in lab with potential incorrect mixing of chemicals/burning the room down) was the fact that I liked solving problems and the fact that software engineering was constantly changing was basically an endless source of problems for free~

 📚 currently learning python 🐍